Is Oxbow Academy a Good Fit for Your Son?

 - Sexually explicit conversations with peers

-- Obscenities and jokes within cultural norm
+- Obscenities and jokes within the cultural norm

 - Sexual innuendos